ddhaese/Course_Web-Frameworks-I/WF_I_02_React_Basics.md

          └——— h1
 ```

-Mind that the hierarchy is a mix of virtual and true elements. `Greeter` is a virtual element and `h1` of course is a true HTML element.
-The syntax for a virtual element is similar to a true HTML element:
+Mind that a hierarchy can be a mix of React Component and HTML elements. `Greeter` is a Component and `h1` of course is an HTML element.
+The lowest level of the hierarchy must always be pure HTML.
+The syntax for a React Component tag is similar to that of a true HTML tag:

 ```jsx
 return <div>